Requirements for Employer Registrations

 - Contact name (Please use an official name, not “campus recruiter” or “human resources”)

 - Official organization email address; registrations with personal email addresses or non-organizational addresses will not be approved.
-(If there are extenuating circumstances, please contact the Career Center)
+(If there are extenuating circumstances, please contact the ’68 Center for Career Exploration)

 - Organization website